LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 Next on our list - separating user roles.
-In our system we need admins to manage the system settings and employees, while the employees themselves can only manage customers and nothing else:
+In our system, we need admins to manage the system settings and employees, while the employees themselves can only manage customers and nothing else:

 ![](https://laraveldaily.com/uploads/2023/10/employeeViewsCustomerList.png)

 In this lesson, we will do the following:

 - Create roles Model and Database structure
-- Create users management page (CRUD)
+- Create a user management page (CRUD)
-- Add employees to our Customers table and form for admins to manage
+- Add employees to our Customers' table and form for admins to manage
 - Add employee changes to our customer history
-- Add additional tab in Customers for `My Customers` - customers assigned to the employee
+- Add an additional tab in Customers for `My Customers` - customers assigned to the employee

 ---

 ## Creating Roles Model and Database structure

-Let's start by creation our migration file:
+Let's start by creating our migration file:

 **Migration**
 ```php